Although I gave up on tuning AwesomeWM configuration years ago and switched

 ) > ~/.cache/flatpak-aliases

-This approach is not ideal as command
+This approach is not ideal as command can be set arbitrarily.
+Some

 applications use helper scripts as the entry point, for example

-ends up aliased as command-wrapper.sh
+org.keepassxc.KeePassXC ends up aliased as command-wrapper.sh.
+I consider

 it good enough though.